ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 title: How to make a elegant tokenizer in C
 date: 2020-06-01 12:45:00 +07:00
 tags: [tokenizer, lexer, parser, shell, C]
-description: Implementation of a tokenizer in a Shell Parser contextein C.
+description: Implementation of a tokenizer in a Shell Parser context in C.
 ---

 ## Definition